openfaas/faas-netes/chart/openfaas/README.md

 > The above command will also update your helm repo to pull in any new releases.

+If you want to switch from "exec" liveness and readiness probes to httpProbes then use `--set faasnetes.httpProbe=true`, this can only be used with `--set operator.create=false`.

 ### Verify the installation

 Once all the services are up and running, log into your gateway using the OpenFaaS CLI.
 This will cache your credentials into your `~/.openfaas/config.yml` file.